STAR-RG/practical_testing_book/testregression/flakytests.md

 ![](../assets/orderDependency.jpg)

 As shown in the figure above, when Test 1 for the function isEmpty() is isolated it passes.
 But when we run Test 2 for insert() before Test 1, Test 1 fails.
 We added a new value into the list, so it isn’t empty as expected.
 However, when we run Test 3 for the function remove() after Test 2 and before Test 1, Test 1 passes again.
 This time, despite having added a new value into the list, we removed it right after, so when Test 1 runs the list is empty again.

-Tests can also manifest flakiness due to dependency to other factors, such as network and system time.
-Using number generators, floating point operations or not dealing well with I/O operations could also lead to flaky behavior.

 ## Identifying flaky tests